Keibert Ruiz Preview, Player Props: Nationals vs. Braves

-Keibert Ruiz -- hitting .273 with two doubles, a home run, a walk and three RBI in his past 10 games -- will be in action for the Washington Nationals versus the Atlanta Braves, with Spencer Strider on the mound, on September 30 at 7:20 PM ET.
+The Washington Nationals, including Keibert Ruiz (hitting .295 in his past 10 games, with three doubles, a home run, a walk and four RBI), battle starting pitcher Dylan Dodd and the Atlanta Braves at Truist Park, Sunday at 3:10 PM ET.

-He racked up two hits (going 2-for-5 with a home run and an RBI) in his last game against the Braves.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Braves.

 Sportsbook Promo Codes